P-Tommy/ExaminationTimetablingEvolutionaryAlgorithm/README.md

 of the set (no extension) you want to test (the two files need to be in the same folder).

 For example, to use the car-f-92.crs and car-f-92.stu files:

-    $ ./min_timeslots car-f-92
+  `$ ./min_timeslots car-f-92`

 ## Parameters
 In the beggining of the file min_timeslots.cpp there are a set of parameters that can be changed to tune the performance of the algorithm.
 They are:

-POP_SIZE: The size of the population.
+`POP_SIZE`: The size of the population.
-MAX_GENERATIONS: The total number of generations to execute.
+`MAX_GENERATIONS`: The total number of generations to execute.
 After that, the algorithm will stop.
-PROB_MUTATION: The probability that a mutation happens to one gene of a genotype.
+`PROB_MUTATION`: The probability that a mutation happens to one gene of a genotype.
-PROB_CLIMB: The probability that a solution is passed through the Hill Climb algorithm.
+`PROB_CLIMB`: The probability that a solution is passed through the Hill Climb algorithm.
-HC_ITERATIONS: The total iterations for the Hill Climbing algorithm.
+`HC_ITERATIONS`: The total iterations for the Hill Climbing algorithm.
-MAX_FEASIBLE_RETRIES: The maximum retries to do to try to get a feasible solution.
+`MAX_FEASIBLE_RETRIES`: The maximum retries to do to try to get a feasible solution.
-TOURNAMENT_SIZE: The size of the tournament selection algorithm.
+`TOURNAMENT_SIZE`: The size of the tournament selection algorithm.

 ## Output
 The program will output in STDOUT the aptitude of the best solution of each generation, and the (acumulative)